eosdac/eosdacio-website/_i18n/en/support/box1.md

 ![Discord](/assets/support/discord.svg)

-Discord is the **main communication channel** of eosDAC for general discussions, worker proposals and regular meetings.
+Discord is where the action happens and is the main communication channel of eosDAC for everything from discussions, questions, support, and meetings.

-[Connect with us on Discord](https://discord.io/eosdac){: .btn.outline.light.btn-raised }
+[Connect with us on Discord](https://discord.io/eosdac){: .btn.solid.light.btn-raised }